 PCI compliance is required for every eCommerce shop owner that accepts credit cards or debit payments on their website.
 Not to mention, it’s recommended for those using offsite payment gateways such as PayPal as an added layer of security and a way to build trust amongst consumers.

 Anytime a customer purchases something from your eCommerce shop, sensitive personal and financial information is passed from their browser to your website, especially when using their credit or debit card.
-Protecting this data from is not only a smart business move, it’s mandatory.
+Protecting this data is not only a smart business move, it’s mandatory.

 What is PCI Compliance?